Quit Numbing Your Ambitious Energy.

 The present is also the only place we can seek to escape them, as well as the only place that we can feel them.
 But we cannot feel them when compulsively seeking relief from them.

 We need to slow down, let go and be vulnerable.
-Once we are able to calm our nerves, and feel what we need to feel we can get back to the moment.
-Then we can get our thoughts and bodies back in healthy relationship with our ambitious energy.
+Once we are able to calm our nerves and feel what we need to feel we can get back to the moment.
+Then we can get our thoughts and bodies back in a healthy relationship with our ambitious energy.

 Finding New Ways of Living.

 Feeling these emotions is not enough though.
 Getting in touch with our ambition is not enough either.
 We need to decide to use this energy in a productive way.

 When I entered recovery, I had all sorts of dysfunctional ways of behaving.
 I would guess that you are likely in a better position than I was.
 But even I was able to and continue to latch onto healthy new ways of behaving.